s-expressionists/Cleavir/Documentation-generation/README.md

 # Copyright

-`top.ctml` and `top.lass` are modifications of Staple's `default/default.ctml` and `default/default.lass` respectively.
+`top.ctml`, `main.ctml`, and `top.lass` are modifications of Staple's `default/default.ctml` and `default/default.lass`.
 The original files were authored by Nicolas Hafner (a.k.a.
 [Shinmera](https://github.com/Shinmera)), and the modified files are used here under the zlib license.
 Here is the original notice:

 ```
 Copyright (c) 2014 Nicolas Hafner